 -Pulling a 50 ft. beach seine net, examining fish and other animals caught, discussing

--Discussing tides; Examining sand layers; Looking for dolphins; Discussing current
+-Discussing tides; Examining sand layers; Looking for dolphins; Discussing current research and issues

 Make the most of your trip to Tybee Island.
 Discover & learn about its natural marine resources and treasures.

 Article about the Sargassum seaweed event during June 2012 on Tybee Island